openshift-labs/learn-katacoda/introduction/developing-with-odo/06-making-changes-to-source-code.md

  ✓  Building component
 ```

-After exiting `odo watch`, refresh the application's page in the web browser.
+Refresh the application's page in the web browser.
 You will see the new name in the web interface for the application.

 __NOTE__: If you no longer have the the application page opened in a browser, you can recall the url by executing: